-After months of intense work, ASM's report has been submitted to the Ministry of Environment & Water (KASA)
+After months of intense work, the Academy of Sciences Malaysia has submitted its report to the Ministry of Environment & Water (KASA)

 We are proud to have been on the Task Force established by the Academy of Sciences Malaysia (ASM) which was appointed as the strategic partner by the Ministry of Environment & Water (KASA).
 The job was to undertake an ambitious study on the most feasible pathways towards strengthening environmental governance in Malaysia.

 We are honoured to work alongside an eminent team of senior civil servants, heads of government agencies and departments, leading academics, experts and practitioners from multiple disciplines.
 This wouldn't have been possible without Professor Dato' Ir.
 Dr. A. Bakar Jaafar FASc, who chaired the Task Force, opening the door for us to serve on the Task Force.